 Æthelstan came to power in 924.
 His realm covered the whole of modern England below the Humber, bar Cornwall.
-There were four realms north of the Humber: 1) The Hiberno-Norse Viking Kingdom of York; 2) The Anglian kingdom of Bernicia; 3) The Brythonic kingdom of Strathclyde and Cumberland; 4) The Pictish-Gael kingdom of Alba.
+There were four realms north of the Humber: 1) The Kingdom of York; 2) The Anglian kingdom of Bernicia; 3) The Brythonic kingdom of Strathclyde and Cumberland; 4) The Pictish-Gael kingdom of Alba.
 The Kingdom of York comprised the mainly Danish Viking region of Deira in the east and the mainly Brythonic region of modern Lancashire in the west.
-It was ruled, along with the islands and peninsulas around the western fringes of Britain, by a sect of Norse Vikings based in Dublin.
-Its people are often referred to as the Hiberno-Norse.
+It was ruled, along with north-western islands, peninsulas and coasts by a sect of ethnic Norse Vikings based in Dublin.
+David Griffiths, who wrote the definitive reference book about these people, refers to them as the 'Hiberno-Norse'.
+It is not universally popular, but we will use his term in this paper.